shama/navelgazer/README.md

 ## About

 **navelgazer** is a super fast, light weight and simple file watcher.
-It will only ever emit `change`, `delete` and `renamed` events.
+It will only ever emit `change`, `delete` and `rename` events.
 This library is ideal if you're looking for a stable platform to build your own file watcher.

 If you're looking for a more full featured file watching library, please use [gaze](https://github.com/shama/gaze) instead.